 The stakes couldn't be higher.
 Anthropic was founded in 2021 by former OpenAI executives who left over safety concerns.
 The company has consistently pushed back against Trump administration efforts to block state-level AI regulation, including a provision that would have prevented such rules for 10 years.

 Hoffman's defense isn't without conflicts of interest.
-He sits on board since 2017, shortly after selling LinkedIn to the software giant.
+He sits on Microsoft's board since 2017, shortly after selling LinkedIn to the software giant.
 Microsoft is OpenAI's key investor and partner.
 Hoffman was also an early OpenAI investor and remains a shareholder.
 On Monday, he revealed that Greylock Partners, where he's a partner, has also invested in Anthropic.